Sikander035/SSDD_MarceloChinarroCabrero_BlobService/README.md

-# IceDrive Authentication service template
+# IceDrive Blob service

-This repository contains the project template for the Blob service proposed as laboratory work for the students of Distributed Systems in the course 2023-2024.

-## Updating `pyproject.toml`
+## Usage

-One of the first things that you need to setup when you clone this branch is to take a look into `pyproject.toml` file and update the needed values:

-- Project authors
-- Project dependencies
-- Projects URL humepage
+    bash
+    pip install -e.

+For server aplication:

+    icedrive-blob --Ice.Config=config/blob.config

+For the client application (change the code in app.py following the instructions in the comments to test the functionality of the client application):

+    icedrive-client --Ice.Config=config/datatransfer.config "{proxy sent by the server aplication standart output}"